Official websites use .gov

 Title Year

-Educators Health Professionals Students
+Educators Nurses Schools Students

 This report provides an early analysis of cases of tuberculosis (TB) disease reported to the Centers for Disease Control and Prevention (CDC) during 2024 as compared with previous years.
 CDC used U.S. Census Bureau population estimates to calculate rates (cases per 100,000 persons) of TB disease.